Sohail700/NamesIdea/README.md

 # FavWord

-**FavWord** is a simple Flutter application that generates random word pairs and allows users to save their favorites for later viewing.
+You want unique name for your business there search is over! 😁 **FavWord** is a simple Flutter application that generates random word pairs and allows users to save their favorites for later viewing.
 It also offers a history of previously generated word pairs.
 The app features an easy-to-use interface and is designed to work on both mobile and tablet devices.

 ---